 Make an application

-The Planning Department is continuing to operate and process planning applications and preapplication requests during the lockdown period.
+The Planning Department is continuing to operate and process planning applications and preapplication requests.

 For the quickest service, electronic submissions and online payment routes are strongly recommended.
 The submission of paper/post applications will incur a processing delay due to the current situation.

-Please also note that a number of other changes to the process have been adopted for a temporary period.
+Please also note that a number of other changes to the process continue to be adopted.
 These are as follows:

 Site Notices are being printed by the applicant or their agent and may therefore appear different to the green notices.

 Officers are returning to doing site visits for applications.
 However in some cases site photos will still be requested.
 If contacted by an officer arranging a site visit, please advise if you or a member of your household are isolating.

 We still ask that site visits are carried out unaccompanied and we may ask that external access through a gate is provided at a prearranged time.